 Every time you hear that scrutinizing voice inside, try sharing it with somebody who cares about you.
 The loving voice of a parent, sibling, friend, or partner can hush that negative voice.

 Also, if an unkind comment from someone triggers your self-criticism, talk to the person about how her comment makes you feel.
 You may find you may not have fully understood what she meant, and you just let your imagination run wild.
 Plus, it presents an opportunity to iron things out.

 Step 3.
 Focus on the value of your work instead of getting praise from others

 Although compliments and praises can validate what you do, they do not necessarily depict the true value of your work.
-For instance, if your job made things less burdensome for someone, this is great value.
-Or, if you assisted in finding a solution to a problem in any way, this is value as well.Compliments from others may not depict the true value of your work.
+For instance, if your job made things less burdensome for someone, this is a great value.
+Or, if you helped to find a solution to a problem in any way, this is value as well.Compliments from others may not depict the true value of your work.
 People may be lying to you, or trying not to hut you.
 Click To Tweet

 Step 4.
 Always be in the “now”